Government Assistance for Single Parents With No Income

 Emergency housing can work in the long run if you have a plan.
 Kids learn better when they don’t have to change schools a lot.

 HUD’s Continuum of Care program ranks families for help.
-Figure out what answers will get you priority before applying locally.
+Before applying locally, figure out what answers will give you priority.
 Knowing this can get you housing assistance sooner.

 No-Cost Housing